 If you own a modern gaming console, chances are you already have a usable Bluetooth controller.
-That's because most newer console controllers either use Bluetooth as standard or include it for use on other platforms, which means, yes, it's possible to use a PlayStation 4 controller on your Android phone, tablet, or TV device.
+That's because most newer console controllers either use Bluetooth as standard or include it for use on other platforms.
+That means, yes, it's possible to use a PlayStation 4 controller on your Android phone, tablet, or TV device.
 We're here to show you how.

 Products used in this guide

 - In case you don't have one: DualShock 4 controller ($47 at Amazon)

 - On your Android device, ensure your Bluetooth radio is turned on by opening settings and heading to the Bluetooth menu.

 - Make sure the phone is in scan mode.